 - In the Tile image file format, you can choose the format of the images related to KML/KMZ files, and in the Tile image resolution (pixels) you can specify the resolution of these images.

 - All other options have been mentioned previously.

 Here we will show you an example of exporting a projection to KMZ format, and subsequent loading into Google Earth.
-Set the reconstruction region to desired size.
-In the Ortho projection tool, set Type of projection to 'Top', Coordinate system to 'epsg:4326 – GPS (WGS 84)', and all Rotation parameters to 0.
+Set the reconstruction region to the desired size.
+In the Ortho projection tool, set the Type of projection to 'Top', Coordinate system to 'epsg:4326 – GPS (WGS 84)', and all Rotation parameters to 0.

 Or you can simply choose the projection type to 'Map' and the application will set the rest for you.
 Render the orthographic projection.
 In the 1Ds view, select the rendered ortho projection.
 Choose one of the export options mentioned above and select the KMZ format.
 In the Export ortho projection dialog, choose the desired parameters and click OK.
 In Google Earth, simply open the exported KMZ file.

 The Depth and Altitude layer of the rendered orthophoto can be exported through